 Previous experience (particularly personal experience of breastfeeding) explained a significant amount of variance in attitudes, subjective norm, and self-efficacy.
 Intentions to breastfeed were predicted by subjective norm and attitude to formula-feeding and, in experienced mothers, self-efficacy.
 Breastfeeding at 6 weeks was predicted by intentions and vicarious experience of formula-feeding.

 Vicarious experience, particularly of formula-feeding, has been shown to influence the behaviour of first-time and experienced mothers both directly and indirectly via attitudes and subjective norm.
 Interventions that reduce exposure to formula-feeding (perhaps by limiting advertising) or cushion mothers from its effects may enable more mothers to meet their breastfeeding goals.

 Key university staff

-Dr Kate Harvey – Associate Professor – School of Psychology and Clinical Language Sciences
+Professor Kate Harvey – Professor of Health Psychology – School of Psychology and Clinical Language Sciences, University of Reading